-EU legislation ensures that ‘organic’ means the same for consumers and producers all over the EU.
-Legislation concerning organic produce is developed with the participation of Member States and the assistance of advisory and technical committees and expert bodies.
+EU legislation ensures that ‘organic’ means the same for consumers and producers throughout the EU.

-The regulation set a new course for developing organic farming further, with the following aims:
+The new EU Organic regulation 848 set a new course for developing organic farming further, with the following aims:

 - Sustainable cultivation systems

 - A variety of high-quality products

 - More attention to biodiversity

 Organic production respects natural systems and cycles.
 Biological and mechanical production processes and land-related production should be used to achieve sustainability, without having recourse to genetically modified organisms (GMOs).

 In organic farming, closed cycles using internal resources and inputs are preferred to open cycles based on external resources.
 If the latter are used, they should be